marczz/mzlinux_pages/social_networks/file_sharing.md

     syntax highlighting append "?foo" to the returned URL and the server will return the paste highlighted with "foo-mode".
 -   [paste.c-net.org](https://paste.c-net.org/) (no source available)
-    is a pastebin that allows pasting binary files.
+    is a pastebin, that allows pasting binary files, providing an API that you can use with curl, nc, a bash function, or any program that can send POST/GET requests.

     It is used with curl like this:
     ``` sh
     $ curl -s --data 'Hello World!' 'https://paste.c-net.org/'